buildingSMART/IFC4.3.x-development/docs/properties/c/ControlType.md

 ControlType
 ===========

-The type controller, signal modifcation effected and applicable ports
+The type controller, signal modification effected and applicable ports